joegeorge022/Ada/README.md

-# Ada - Cyberpunk AI Girlfriend
+# Ada - AI Girlfriend

-Ada is a cyberpunk AI girlfriend powered by LLaMA 3 70B.
+Ada is a AI girlfriend powered by LLaMA 3 70B.
 Ada provides real-time, ultra-responsive, immersive conversations in a high-tech, dystopian-inspired interface.
 Ada adapts effortlessly for engaging discussions or immersive roleplay.
 Chat with Ada today✨!

 ## 🌐 Core Features